 I adore my kids and think they above average traits, but no way can I guarantee they’ll excel 100% in life.

 3. That you will never expose your baby to the mall, the grocery or any other commercialism

 I work in marketing so I know all the tricks.
 I’m also frugal and try not to submit to the follies of consumerism.
 Take my kid to the mall?
 Never!
 And no, I won’t bring him to the grocery where cute goldfish and green leprechauns will lure him in.

 Again, or so I thought.

-#4: That you’ll be productive during maternity leave.
+4. That you’ll be productive during maternity leave

-“I think I’ll do some freelance work after the baby is born,” I had said.
-Not one project done.
+“I’ll do some freelance work after the baby is born,” I had said.
+Except I never got one project done.
 Nor did I finish the baby book I had started.
-(Four years later, it’s still not finished, which is why I didn’t bother to buy baby books for the twins.)
-I could barely finish the novel I was reading, when pre-baby I finished at least one book every week.
+(Four years later, it’s still not finished, hence why I didn’t bother to buy baby books for the twins.)
+I couldn’t finish the novel I was reading, when pre-baby I finished at least one book every week.

 My co-worker and I were laughing about this “maternity leave is free time” mentality.
 “I thought I was going to finish knitting the baby’s blanket,” she mused.
 “It’s still not finished and he’s already two!”

 Lesson learned.
 Maternity leave is for resting, healing and baby bonding.
 And lots of watching Netflix on your iPhone while you feed the baby in the middle of the night.
 Because you will watch, oh… twenty movies in a week.